MAIN PLACES OF INTEREST

 The street crosses the city from east to west.
 It is part of the enlargement of the city from the 19th century, built after the walls were demolished.

-It was the neighbourhood where the Muslims lived until their expulsion from Spain in 1609.
+Next section of this audioguide, it was the neighbourhood where the Muslims lived until their expulsion from Spain in 1609.

 It was the neighbourhood where the Muslims lived (called mudéjares whilst they maintained their religion and Moriscos after being forcedly baptised during the Revolt of the Brotherhoods).
 The Church of Sant Josep was built on an old Muslim mosque.